The Importance of True Bioavailability

 Once vitamin C enters the bloodstream, an active transport process is needed for the nutrient to move across any cellular membrane.
 This process can be just as restrictive as the one that initially limited the nutrient's entrance into the bloodstream.
 Much of the vitamin C that is not actively transported into the cells will be filtered out by the kidneys and passed in the urine.

-Liposome encapsulation overcomes the absorption barriers and cellular uptake restrictions because liposomes do not rely on SVCTs or any other carrier transport system.
-Instead, due to their size and composition, they are able to passively absorb through the intestinal wall and through cellular membranes.
-As a result, liposome-encapsulated nutrients (like Lypo-Spheric™ Vitamin C) achieve maximum bioavailability in the cells, where they are needed most.
+Liposome encapsulated nutrients can bypass the absorption barriers and cellular uptake restrictions because liposomes do not rely on SVCTs or any other carrier transport system.
+Instead, due to their size and composition, they can be absorbed passively through the intestinal wall and through cellular membranes.
+As a result, liposomal nutrients achieve maximum bioavailability in the bloodstream and cells.